Northward-Design/gulp-recipes-es6/ingredients/images/inject-images/README.md

 ```
 Notes:
 - `removeTags` setting not required when using [gulp-htmlmin](https://www.npmjs.com/package/gulp-htmlmin).
-- inject categorizes files A-Z then a-z.
+- Gulp Inject categorizes files A-Z then a-z.
 Files in `src/images` should be renamed to upper OR lower case names.
+- Image path and names are copied from `src/images`, but group of images used should be located in `dist/images`.
+- Settings for Image Sizes, Alt Tags and String Selection are located in `gulpfile.babel.js`
+- Six example Strings are located in `htmlstrings.js`
+- [Vanilla LazyLoad](https://www.npmjs.com/package/vanilla-lazyload) settings are required for Lazy Loading Strings.

 Include comments in your `.html` files (one set of for each `.jpg` and `jpeg`).